Powder Foundation Makeup Routine

 Color Correct and Conceal

 The third step is optional.
 If you are someone that likes to color correct, now is the point in the powder foundation makeup routine to do so.
 All creams and liquids need to be applied before powder.
-I recommend wet n wild’s photofocus Color Correcting Concealer because it is ultra creamy and easy to blend into the skin.

 Whether or not color correcting is your thing, I always use a concealer to brighten my under eyes.
 I may also apply it on the center of my chin and forehead, and down the bridge of my nose.
 Apply concealer after color correcting.
 My favorite drugstore concealers are Maybelline’s Instant Age Rewind and wet n wild’s Photofocus Concealer because they are creamy, full coverage, easy to blend, and they look great all day.
-Another contender here is Maybelline’s Superstay Concealer.
 I know that a lot of people are in love with elf’s Camo Concealer.
 It is personally not a favorite of mine because it dries super matte to the point where it can look dry on my normal skin.
 Also, it is super full coverage, so apply it with a light hand.

 Drugstore concealers